TheLoneSoul/Todo-List/README.md

 ## Features

 - **Create, Read, Update, Delete (CRUD)** tasks.
-- Click a task to mark it as **completed** with a line-through style.
+- Click a task to mark it as **completed** with a line-through style and a simple bouncing animation.
 - Use the checkbox to **delete tasks**.
 - Display **current day and date** automatically.
 - Persistent storage using localStorage.